NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 #### Field: Fraction of Eddy Current Losses

 This field defines the fraction of load losses resulting from the eddy currents.
-Transformer   s load losses comprise two parts: the ohmic loss due to the current flowing in the resistance of the windings and the eddy and stray losses due to the eddy currents.
+Transformer's load losses comprise two parts: the ohmic loss due to the current flowing in the resistance of the windings and the eddy and stray losses due to the eddy currents.
 This field indicates the fraction of the load losses due to the eddy currents.
 This numeric field should have a value between 0.0 and 1.0.
 The default is 0.1.

 #### Field: Performance Input Method

-This alpha field contains the method by which the user will specify the transformer performance:    RatedLosses    or    NominalEfficiency   .
-If this field is left blank in the input data file, the default input method is assumed to be    RatedLosses   .
+This alpha field contains the method by which the user will specify the transformer performance: RatedLosses or NominalEfficiency.
+If this field is left blank in the input data file, the default input method is assumed to be RatedLosses.
 If the method NominalEfficiency is selected, the user must enter the fields for the nameplate efficiency and the corresponding reference coditions as described below.
 If the method RatedLosses is selected, then the fields for rated no load loss and load loss must be entered as described below.

 #### Field: Rated No Load Loss

 This field defines the no load loss (W) at rated load and conditions.
 The no load loss is roughly constant and exists whenever the transformer is energized.
 The no load loss is also called the core loss.
-This field is used only if the field of Performance Input Method is specified as    RatedLosses   .
+This field is used only if the field of Performance Input Method is specified as RatedLosses.

 #### Field: Rated Load Loss

 This field defines the load loss (W) at rated load and conditions.
 The load loss varies with the square of the load being served by the transformer.
 The load loss is also called the winding loss because the load loss occurs in the primary and secondary windings around the core.
-This field is used only if the field of Performance Input Method is specified as    RatedLosses   .
+This field is used only if the field of Performance Input Method is specified as RatedLosses.

 #### Field: Nameplate Efficiency

 This field contains the value for transformer efficiency at a given per unit load and specified reference temperature.
-This field is used only if the field of Performance Input Method is specified as    NominalEfficiency   .
+This field is used only if the field of Performance Input Method is specified as NominalEfficiency.
 The default is 0.98.

 #### Field: Per Unit Load for Nameplate Efficiency